ashiqsultan/typescript-express-boilerplate/README.md

 ## ResponseStructure

-- This is the JSON structure
+- This is a JSON structure
 - All client consumable responses sent from the server should be an instance of ResponseStructure

 **Example Response**